0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-as-an-exchange.md

 1. Create a request object with shard, T and block
 2. Call [/block/transaction](https://docs.cloud.coinbase.com/rosetta/reference/blocktransaction)
-3. If “operations” is not empty, then we’re done.
+3. If “operations” is not empty, then we're done.
 Output the operations
 4. Otherwise, for each transaction X in “related_transactions”
 5. If X has a network identifier S, call FindBlock(S, null, X)
 6. Else call SearchTransactions(shard, block, X)